Domestic Violence: Orders of Protection and Restraining Orders

 Domestic violence survivors may move as part of a plan to keep them safe from a former abuser.The Full Faith & Credit Clause of the Constitution and federal law requires that a valid protection order can be enforced where it is issued and in all other US states and territories as well.
 Therefore, if an abuse stalks a victim in his or her new state of residency, the police must uphold the protection order from another state.

 No one should have to endure domestic violence.
 If your situation is imminently dangerous for you or your children, contact law enforcement right away.
 You may also be considering a domestic violence restraining order.
 Let a family law attorney file the necessary paperwork on your behalf and advocate for you in court.
-You can begin the process now with a free legal consultation by a family law attorney in your jurisdiction.
+You can begin the process now with a free case review by a family law attorney in your jurisdiction.